-Reportedly, this is behind the derailment of the Anita Blake character and series from the sarcastic, flippant and chaste heroine and detective noir mystery novels of the first few books to the Horny Devils and, as Publishers Weekly put it, "a case to solve between wild orgies with wereanimals" of recent books: the writer, Laurell K. Hamillton, was going through a bad divorce at the time of the initial breakdown.
+Reportedly, this is behind the derailment of the Anita Blake character and series from the sarcastic, flippant and chaste heroine and detective noir mystery novels of the first few books to the Horny Devils and, as Publishers Weekly put it, "a case to solve between wild orgies with wereanimals" of recent books: the writer, Laurell K. Hamilton, was going through a bad divorce at the time of the initial breakdown.

-More specifically, the character of Richard is said to be loosely based on Hamilton's now ex husband.
+More specifically, the character of Richard is said to be loosely based on Hamilton's now ex-husband.
 The character goes off the rails very abruptly in the book being written right around the time of the divorce.
 It's only after another half-dozen entries that he's begun to shift back even slightly.
 Conversely, the character of Micah is allegedly a stand-in for her new boyfriend.

 There's also the rumour that the change in narration has more to do with a secret change of writer than with a change in the writer's life.

-Many literary historians consider the monster's creation scene in Frankenstein to be an allegory on childbirth.
+Many literary historians consider the monster's creation scene in Frankenstein to be an allegory of childbirth.
 Months before writing the book, Mary Shelley had given birth to a 2-months premature baby daughter who lived only two weeks.
 Victor Frankenstein's misshapen, partly-formed 'monster' is created in 'filth' and when first brought to life is jaundiced, as most premature newborns are.
 This allegory may be less obvious to us because most movie adaptations don't follow Shelley's text that closely and turn the creation of the monster into a more scientific and less earthy event than Shelley imagined.

 There's also a theory that she may have been sexually abused by her father, which fits really well with her book Matilda, in which the eponymous protagonist has an incestuous relationship with her father.

 The Last Man was written after she lost most or all of her friends and family, and consists of her proceeding to Kill 'em All, quite literally, to the point that her narrator was the only person alive on the entire planet Earth.
-If that's not an example of this trope, I don't know what is.

 The entire career of James Ellroy could be considered an example of the trope.
 The unsolved murder of his mother when he was ten launched a lifelong obsession with violent crime, particularly that of a sexual nature, which largely centered on the also unsolved murder of Elizabeth Short, the infamous "Black Dahlia" case.
 As well, after the death of his father seven years later he spiraled down into a drug-addicted street thief before turning his life around by pouring his inner demons into novels.
 In particular, The Black Dahlia is a fictionalized version of the investigation of the Elizabeth Short murder which ends with the killer being found.